swhid/specification/CONTRIBUTING.md

 Minor changes such as markup and typo fixes may be submitted directly to this repository (either as [issues][issues] or [pull requests][pull-requests]) without previous discussion.

 ### Major Changes
-Any change that break backwards compatibility or requires significant tooling changes is considered a major change.
+Any change that breaks backwards compatibility or requires significant tooling changes is considered a major change.
 You may want to discuss major changes on the mailing list first to get design feedback before investing time in a pull request.

 [issues]: https://github.com/swhid/specification/issues/